-The plan must include the staff development outcomes under section 122A.40, subdivision 8, or 122A.41, subdivision 5, and section 123B.147, subdivision 3, the means to achieve the outcomes, and procedures for evaluating progress at each school site toward meeting education outcomes, consistent with relicensure requirements under section 122A.18, subdivision 4.
+The plan must include the staff development outcomes under section 122A.40, subdivision 8, or 122A.41, subdivision 5, and section 123B.147, subdivision 3, the means to achieve the outcomes, and procedures for evaluating progress at each school site toward meeting education and staff development outcomes, consistent with relicensure requirements under section 122A.18, subdivision 4.
 The plan also must:

 (1) support stable and productive professional communities achieved through ongoing and schoolwide progress and growth in teaching practice;

 (2) emphasize coaching, professional learning communities, classroom action research, and other job-embedded models;

 (3) maintain a strong subject matter focus premised on students' learning goals, consistent with section 120B.125;

 (4) ensure specialized preparation and learning about issues related to teaching English learners and students with special needs by focusing on long-term systemic efforts to improve educational services and opportunities and raise student achievement; and

 (5) reinforce national and state standards of effective teaching practice.

 The advisory staff development committee must adopt a staff development plan, consistent with section 122A.40, subdivision 8, or 122A.41, subdivision 5, for developing and evaluating teachers and for improving student outcomes and with section 123B.147, subdivision 3, for strengthening principals' capacity in areas of instruction, supervision, evaluation, and teacher development.
 The plan must be consistent with education outcomes that the school board determines.
-The plan must include ongoing staff development activities that contribute toward continuous improvement in achievement of the following goals:
+The plan must include ongoing staff development activities that contribute toward continuous improvement in achieving the following goals: